CruGlobal/cru-content-designs/README.md

 ### Variable overrides and modifying breakpoints

 Inside `/{version-directory}/scss` you'll find two non-underscored files: `aem.scss` and `mobile-first.scss`.
 These two files get compiled into their corresponding CSS files in `/{version-directory}/css`.
-Both files import the `_styles.scss` file and thus all the other files that `_styles.scss` imports itself, but `aem.scss` contains some variable overrides as well.
+Both files import the `_styles.scss` file and thus all the other files that `_styles.scss` imports itself, but `aem.scss` imports `_aem-overrides.scss` which contains variables whoae values will override those in `_variables.scss`.
 The submodule defaults to a mobile-first responsive strategy, so we have to tell it we want AEM media queries instead.
 We do that by setting the variable `$cru-aem-media-queries` to `true`.
 AEM also uses an additional breakpoint to what's in this submodule, 992px, so we need to add it to the [variable map](https://sass-lang.com/documentation/values/maps) that's used to create the media queries.
 Non-AEM projects may also find themselves needing to add or modify the breakpoints used, so this example applies to everyone.

 ```
 Default                             AEM